OmarAli04/Chat-Application/README.md

 ## Usage
 - Server:
   - Run the server application.
+  - Sign up or log in with a username and password.
   - Wait for clients to connect.
 - Client:
   - Run the client application.